Materials science and engineering form the building blocks for many areas of munition technology.

 A number of reports and answers to technical questions exist in the MSIAC portfolio about the effect of ageing of energetic materials and munitions on performance and safety.
 However, some documents are restricted distribution or not widely accessible to the MSIAC community.
 The goal is to provide a series of reports describing the effect of ageing on the performance and safety to specific energetic materials, including raw materials, gun propellants, polymer bonded EMs (including PBX and solid rocket motor propellants), melt-cast formulations, and flares and pyrotechnics.

 Characterization of energetic materials are often incomplete, or not yet undertaken, which impedes any modelling effort.
 Some properties are straightforward to estimate and the estimation scheme is based on well-known physical principles.
 Several methods exist in the wider materials community to estimate properties and have yet to be applied to energetic materials.
-This work builds on the work of a student to assess and recommend the appropriate estimation scheme for different physical, transport, and shock properties.
+This work assesses and recommends an appropriate estimation scheme for different physical, transport, and shock properties.

 Some of this work will be directed towards collating the property data, required in modelling efforts, for specific common formulations.
-This data will required properties and experimental values for modelling ignition and growth.
-This document will then be available as a reference to support munition vulnerability modelling of mechanical and thermal threats to aid model development and validation.
+The document is available as a reference to support munition vulnerability modelling of mechanical and thermal threats to aid in their development and validation.

 4. Sensitivity Analysis of Life Cycle Costing for Munition Health Monitoring